rafaelmourao/ag-competition/README.md

 ## `./classes`

-In this folder you can find the classes with the most important functions.
+Contains classes with the most important functions.

 - `model.m`: abstract class that defines all properties and methods that should be implemented by a model of perfect competition with adverse selection.
 	- `healthcaralognormalmodel.m`: subclass for the health insurance model in the paper with linear contracts and normally distributed losses.